puravimohta15/GoGit-4.0/info.md

 ## About Me

 I am a second year student at IIT Delhi pursuing BTech in computer Scienc.
-I am enthusiastic in competitive programming.I am actively involved in opencode24 looking forward to learn many stuffs other than cp and earn points thsi winter.
+I am enthusiastic in competitive programming.I am actively involved in opencode24 looking forward to learn many stuffs other than cp and earn points this winter.

 ## Academic Details